Associate Faculty Contract for Services Policy

 2.2 In addition, candidates for associate faculty contracts may be identified using methods such as the following:

-- utilizing the University-wide Associate Faculty Database developed and maintained by the Office of the AVP Research and Faculty Affairs,
+- utilizing the University-wide Associate Faculty Database developed and maintained by the Office of Vice-President Academic and Provost,

 - solicitations and external postings for eligible candidates,